 If you are new to the concept of neurons and neural networks, the Perceptron offers a practical hands-on introduction to a neuron’s operation.
 If you are a seasoned pro, I think you will find it to be an entertaining diversion that is simple to build, and makes a fun accessory for your desk.
 NV

 Christopher McCarley is currently a software architect at Viziqor Solutions.
-He has done postgraduate research in VLSI analog neural network design and has 20 years experience developing a variety of technologies including middleware, robotics, and laser systems.
+He has done postgraduate research in VLSI analog neural network design and has over 20 years experience developing a variety of technologies including middleware, robotics, and laser systems.

 The Perceptron Circuit.zip